sunsmarterjie/ChatterBox/evaluation/readme.md

 bash eval_grounding.sh
 ```
 - Remember to replace the related paths in our provided file with the specific path on your machine.
-- Alternatively, you can also download the predicted file: [predict_grounding.json]().Remember to replace image and annotation paths in our provided file with the specific path on your machine.
+- Alternatively, you can also download the predicted file: [predict_grounding.json]().
+Remember to replace image and annotation paths in our provided file with the specific path on your machine.
 ### 2. Evaluation
 - You can run the following command to evaluate results of chatterbox:
 ```